highrisedigital/wpbroadbean/readme.txt

 * Initial Beta Release

 == Upgrade Notice ==
-Update through the WordPress admin as notified always be sure to make a site backup before upgrading.
+Update through the WordPress admin as notified but always be sure to make a site backup before upgrading and better still, test on a staging or test site first.